 Metrics capture, analysis, and measurable results

-Metrics were captured and analyzed using the strong body of factual incident data in APT-SCIM across supply chain partners, components, issue types, business impacts, root causes, impacted products, and impacted sites.
+Metrics were captured and analyzed using the strong body of factual incident data in Supply Chain Work Management across supply chain partners, components, issue types, business impacts, root causes, impacted products, and impacted sites.
 Supply chain issue data was pulled into reports and scorecards every two weeks.

-The manufacturer was now able to go through the data in APT-SCIM and extract insights from it—analyzing the number of issues and issue categories they were seeing with suppliers.
+The manufacturer was now able to go through the data in Supply Chain Work Management and extract insights from it—analyzing the number of issues and issue categories they were seeing with suppliers.
 Awareness of the risk profile across the supply base was achieved.
 They were now able to trend performance and dedicate resources and efforts to the most problematic areas.

-Building trust and scaling the supply chain issue management network
+Building trust and scaling the supply chain work management network

 These types of tangible improvements created trust in the process, both internally and with supply chain partners.
-This helped with adherence to the process and adoption of APT-SCIM to maintain the real benefits they were now experiencing.
+This helped with adherence to the process and adoption of the Incident Management Process to maintain the real benefits they were now experiencing.

-Ultimately, more than 2,000 suppliers have been onboarded to APT-SCIM for issue management and change request processes, including raw material and component suppliers, contract manufacturers and packagers, indirect suppliers, and third-party logistics providers.
+Ultimately, more than 2,000 suppliers have been onboarded to Supply Chain Work Management for incident management and change request processes, including raw material and component suppliers, contract manufacturers and packagers, indirect suppliers, and third-party logistics providers.
 Multi-disciplinary teams now include membership from Procurement, Supplier Development, Manufacturing Operations, External Manufacturing, Quality, Logistics, and Supply Chain Planning.

 The teams have been able to: